trentrichardson/Gedit-Clientside-Plugin/README.md

 INSTALL
 -------

--Copy the clientside directory and clientside.gedit-plugin file into your gedit plugins directory.
+- Copy the clientside directory and clientside.gedit-plugin file into your gedit plugins directory.

--Start or restart gedit
+- Start or restart gedit

--Open the Preferences, and navigate to Plugins, check to enable Clientside plugin
+- Open the Preferences, and navigate to Plugins, check to enable Clientside plugin

 USE
 ---

--With your js or css file the active document go to Tools -> Clientside -> desired tool
+- With your js or css file the active document go to Tools -> Clientside -> desired tool

--When you minify, format, or gzip a file you will be asked if you want to replace the current file contents
+- When you minify, format, or gzip a file you will be asked if you want to replace the current file contents

--With JSLint the bottom pane will have a new tab with any issues found
+- With JSLint the bottom pane will have a new tab with any issues found